-Opera GX comes with the usual things you associate with Opera, like built-in adblocker, access to extensions, and switchable wallpapers.
-However, you can also limit memory and CPU usage, use a free no-log unlimited VPN, access Twitch (and watch pop-out videos), chat on Facebook Messenger, WhatsApp, Telegram and VK from the sidebar, custom colorize your interface, install exclusive wallpapers, and get access to gaming deals and news.
-It will be interesting to see how developers and the community come together to help evolve this new concept browser.
+Opera GX is a browser to complement gaming.
+Opera GX has the usual Opera things, like built-in adblocker, access to extensions, and switchable wallpapers.
+You can limit memory and CPU usage, use a free no-log unlimited VPN, access Twitch, and watch pop-out videos.
+Facebook Messenger, WhatsApp, Telegram, and VK are accessible from the sidebar.
+Custom colorize your interface, install exclusive wallpapers, and get access to gaming deals and news.
 Opera GX is currently in Early Access.

 The latest Microsoft Edge browser is based on the open-source Chromium Engine, making it super compatible with browser extensions formerly only available for Google Chrome.
-Microsoft recently announced the availability of the new Ege browser for all supported versions of Windows and macOS.
-See more.
+Microsoft recently announced the availability of the new Edge browser for all supported versions of Windows and macOS.

 Vivaldi has just released Vivaldi 2.11.
 The browser comes with a fresh new look, new themes, sync, resizable tab tiling, floating web panels and much more.